duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_basic_tutorial.md

 # Basic Fathead Tutorial

-In this tutorial, we'll be making a Fathead instant answer that shows example source code for a "Hello World" program in whatever language is specificed by the user's query.
+In this tutorial, we'll be making a Fathead instant answer that shows example source code for a "Hello World" program in whatever language is specified by the user's query.
 The live instant answer looks like this: https://duckduckgo.com/?q=hello+world+scala.
 As discussed in [the Fathead overview](/duckduckhack/fathead_overview), our goal is to generate an output.txt, which will look something like this:

 ###### output.txt (snippet)